Liberty Medical: Regulatory Affairs and Compliance

 In 2001–2003, Polymedica Corp. and its subsidiary Liberty Medical Supply agreed to pay $35 million to resolve allegations that they submitted improper claims to Medicare for various diabetic and nebulizer products.
 Claims were allegedly submitted without a required doctor's order or prescription, and the companies failed to obtain and maintain documentation verifying the necessity of the level of treatment rendered.
 Under terms of the settlement, Polymedica agreed to comply with a corporate integrity agreement negotiated by HHS/OIG.

-Bankruptcy
+Bankruptcy & Layoffs

 On February 15, 2013, it was announced that Liberty Medical Supply had filed for Chapter 11 bankruptcy protection, citing assets and liabilities of between $100 million and $500 million in the United States Bankruptcy Court for the District of Delaware.
+In 2017, Liberty Medical laid off 263 employees from their Port St. Lucie Office.